usegalaxy-eu/website/freiburg/services.md

 <a name="training"></a>
 # <i class="fa fa-graduation-cap"></i> Training

-Supporting researchers by educating them in *e.g.* big data analysis, programming, data management, and Galaxy server administration, is one of our flagship services as we believe that **sharing of knowledge** and the **open science** movement are the key points in future.
+Supporting researchers by educating them in *e.g.* big data analysis, programming, data management, and Galaxy server administration, is one of our goals as we believe that **sharing of knowledge** and the **open science** movement are the key points in future.

 <p class="multiple-img" style="text-align: right;">
     <img src="{{ "/assets/media/training_1.jpg" | relative_url }}" width="200px" alt="Workshop picture" />